Namibia Photo Discovery Tour – Overland.

 Namibia ( formally South West Africa ) was a German colony from 1884 until 1915 when it was “passed on” to South Africa.
 It fought for its independence for over 20 years, finally achieving it 1990.
 This mix of history, culture and amazing geography creates a fascinating experience.

-First stop is Etosha National Park.
-Namibia’s premier wildlife Park is one of the best places in Africa to view and photograph Rhino, Elephant, Giraffe, Lion and Zebra as they congregate around water holes during the dry winter season.
+First stop is Etosha National Park and Namibia’s premier wildlife Park.
+It is without doubt one of the best places in Africa to view and photograph Rhino, Elephant, Giraffe, Lion and Zebra.
+We can observe and photograph them as they congregate around water holes during the dry winter season.
 Springbok, Wildebeest and Namibia’s iconic Oryx also roam the park and the Kalahari and Namib deserts.

 Spitzkoppe is a group of granite peaks in the Namib desert formed over 100 million years ago.
 The high domes reach into the cobalt blue sky in winter but its at dusk and dawn that we’ll capture these majestic mountains when the warm sunrise and sunset brings them to life.
 Camping out under the clear skies we’ll also photograph the night sky.. the Milky way seems within touching distance as the air is so clear.